 Do you think Ethique customers come to you because you offer palm oil free products?
 Do they remain loyal because you are palm oil free?
 (MY FAMILY DOES!)

-Yes, because there is certainly rising awareness around the problem with palm – and rightly so!
+Yes, and no. Yes, because there is certainly rising awareness around the problem with palm – and rightly so!

 No, because I don’t know if I’d consider it a marketing advantage because the reason Ethique chooses to be palm-free has less to with how it is a selling point and more to do with our ethos.